Skip to main content

 Victories, births, and treaties.
 Explore the significant historical events and milestones that occurred in December.
 Dates for earlier events may be approximate.

-Belisarius, a Byzantine general, enters Rome on December 9, 536 AD.
-He did so by retaking the city from the Ostrogoths during the Gothic War, as the Ostrogothic forces were simultaneously leaving the city.
-This event marked the first time Rome had been part of the Roman Empire since the fall of the Western Roman Empire in 476 AD.
+Belisarius, a Byzantine general, enters Rome on December 9, 536 AD right after retaking the city from the Ostrogoths during the Gothic War, as the Ostrogothic forces were simultaneously leaving the city.

 The death of Chrysaphius, a eunuch advisor to the Byzantine Emperor Justinian I, who played a controversial role in the court.